PaulCampbell/Flailr/readme.md

  - Improve API (it seems a bit messy to set up a new flailr atm)
  - Do we like the instantiating with the `new` keyword?
 Possibly replace this?
  - Check out browser support.
- - Figure out how the hell you test a library that depends on web-cam interaction
  - Get it to raise gesture events
    - SwipeRight
    - SwipeLeft